 Our Lady of the Angels Primary is a new Catholic school serving the parish of Rouse Hill.
 It officially opened on February 1st, 2010, as a coeducational school, catering for 61 students from Kindergarten to Year 2.
-There is a projection to grow to two streams from Kindergarten to Year 6, for up to 420 students over the next few years.
+It has now grown to three streams from Kindergarten to Year 6, with approximately 550 students.

 History of the School